Since

 blessed are the meek, let us ask that His kingdom may come, so that

 we become meek and no longer resist Him.
-If it is
+If it is knowledge

-whereby blessed are they that mourn, let us
+whereby blessed are they that mourn, let us pray

-that His
+that His will

 be done, for thus we shall mourn no more.
-If it is
+If it is fortitude

-whereby blessed ere they that hunger, let us
+whereby blessed ere they that hunger, let us pray

 that our daily bread be given to us.
 If it is counsel whereby blessed